acm-ucr/people-of-acm/README.md

-# people-of-acm
+# People of ACM

-> A showcase for ACM members
+This web app is used to display all of the members of ACM.

 ## Build Setup